Laser Skin Resurfacing

 Cost of laser skin resurfacing

-On average, the cost for laser skin resurfacing is between $200 to $5,000 per treatment session.
-Below are the avearage price ranges for different types of laser skin resurfacing treatments:
+On average, the cost for laser skin resurfacing ranges from $200 to $5,000 per treatment session.
+The following are the average price ranges for different types of laser treatments:

-• Non-Ablative Laser Skin Resurfacing: This is a milder form of laser treatment that typically costs between $200 to $800 per session.
+- Non-Ablative: This is a milder form of treatment that typically costs between $200 to $800 per session.
 Multiple sessions may be required for optimal results.

-• CO2 Laser Skin Resurfacing: CO2 laser resurfacing is a more aggressive treatment and can range from $2,000 to $5,000 or more per session.
+- CO2 Laser: CO2 laser resurfacing is a more aggressive and can range from $2,000 to $5,000 or more per session.
 Fewer sessions are usually required compared to non-ablative or fractional treatments.

 Factors affecting the cost of treatment